composite/spring4-mvc-embed-tomcat7-example/README.md

 ## Known Issues

+ - View page solved.
+When get context, you must call `Tomcat.initWebappDefaults(context);`
+ - Static resources still not loaded.
- - View page path still not found.
-I'm resolving this problem.
+ - JSTL still not work. plz help!
- - NOT STABLE.
-PLZ DO NOT USE THIS AT PRODUCTION YET.
+ - **NOT STABLE.
+PLZ DO NOT USE THIS AT PRODUCTION YET.**